Green Line (Stockholm Metro)

-The Green Line (Gröna linjen) is the oldest of the three Stockholm Metro lines.
+The Green Line (Gröna linjen; officially Metro 1, but called Tub 1 ("Tube 1", or abbreviation for "Tunnelbana 1") internally) is the oldest of the three Stockholm Metro lines.
 The 41.256 km long line comprises a single double-tracked line north of the city centre, splitting into three branches south of the city centre.
 The first section of the line opened as a metro in 1950, making it the first and oldest metro line in the Nordic countries, although some parts of the line date back to the 1930s and were originally used by the Stockholm tramway.

 History

-Before the metro
+Before the Metro

 The first section of what is now the Green Line opened as a metro in 1950, but several sections of the line use infrastructure that was originally built for, or used by, the Stockholm tramway.
 These include: